-- Inspect for three (3) red reflective triangles, six (6) fuses or three (3) liquid burning flares. - Inspect for a properly charged and secured fire extinguisher. - Inspect for spare electrical fuses (if used) or identify circuit breakers.
+- · Check for spare electrical fuses, unless circuit breaker equipped vehicle. - Check for three red reflective triangles, six fuses or three liquid burning flares. - Check for a properly charged and rated fire extinguisher.

-Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner and identify that the vehicle operates on circuit breakers.
+Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.